-The Council continued to advance the development of the sector via the Student Leadership Programme's (SLP) 2021 cohort comprising 54 students across 40 universities and 14 professions.

-Residential events were held in September and April and students received individual coaching over the course of the programme.
-The Student Leadership Programme evaluation was completed in March and was be shared with members.
-The Student Leadership Programme Toolkit was launched in May.
+The Council continued to advance the development of the sector via the Student Leadership Programme's (SLP) 2022 cohort comprising 60 students drawn from across all four home nations, representing 47 universities and 15 professions.
+A residential event was held in September 2022 and an online event in March 2023.
+Students received individual coaching over the course of the programme.